-Portals – You can create impactful external websites for all the stakeholders using Power Apps Portals.
+You can create impactful external websites for all the stakeholders using Power Apps Portals.
 Enhance your self-service capabilities to meet the demand of suppliers, employees, partners, and customers through these easy-to-use, customizable portals.
-Our recent blog has more info about the self-service capabilities in Microsoft Power Platform.
+Our recent blog has more info about the self-service capabilities of the Microsoft Power Platform.

 Top 5 Reasons to Leverage Microsoft Power Apps for your Business

-- Easy integration with connectors – The hard part of app developers is connecting to the backend data; the drag and drop interface makes the front-end easy.
-Microsoft Power Apps integrates with over 400 connectors, and the most used are Office 365, SQL Server, Dynamics 365.
+- Easy integration with connectors – The hard part for app developers is connecting to the backend data; the drag-and-drop interface makes the front-end easy.
+Microsoft Power Apps integrates with over 400 connectors, and the most used are Office 365, SQL Server, and Dynamics 365.
 Connecting to Twitter and saving specific tweets to SharePoint is amazingly easy with the connector’s library.
 You can select Twitter from the connector library and select the appropriate functions that you need to perform on the next screen.
 It is so simple, and you can create the app in minutes.

 - Accelerated time to value – Take Waterfall or Agile development approaches; it takes a lot of time to witness the minimum viable product.
 But with Microsoft Power Apps, users don’t need any experience, and they can witness the app in hours.
 Modifying the application or any changes in the version can also be updated in a few hours.